ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ---
-title: "Detections"
+title: "Detection Loading"
-teaching: 0
+teaching: 30
 exercises: 0
 questions:
 - "What is the workflow for loading detection data?"
-- "What do I need to look out for as a node manager when looking for detections?"
+- "What do I need to look out for as a Node Manager when loading detections?"
 objectives:
+- "Understand how to use the Gitlab checklist"
 - "Understand the workflow for detction data in the OTN system"
 - "Learn common errors and pitfalls that come up when loading detections"
 keypoints: